playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 Here, we're using a special property called `ngIf` on our `p` tag to stop rendering the element if `bool` is `false`.
 This property is prefixed with an asterisk (`*`) to interact with Angular's compiler in special ways.

-> These asterisk prefixed properties are called "Structural Directives" and are a unique feature to Angular.
+> These asterisk-prefixed properties are called "Structural Directives" and are a unique feature to Angular.
 Their usage can be quite advanced, but you can read more about them when you're ready [in this blog post](https://unicorn-utterances.com/posts/angular-templates-start-to-source).

 To use `ngIf`, we need to import `NgIf` from `@angular/common` and pass it to the `imports` array for the component.